Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

 write an external text file from which the script should read the input data, search and assert it's existence.

+..
+TODO: The script for this example

+As you can see, this task looks really simple being made using a scripting language while it's impossible to do using Selenium-IDE.

 Error Handling
 ++++++++++++++

+..
+TODO: Content!!!

 Conditionals
 ++++++++++++

+Well, the iteration and data input seem nice, but we've just started.
+How about alternative paths?
+What if we want our script to change to the next page if it finds that the search term was not present in the first one?

+That doesn't seem too complicated:

+..
+TODO: The script for this example

+By just using a simple *if* condition, we can do interesting things.
+Think of the possibilities!

 Data Base Validations
 +++++++++++++++++++++

+Off course, you can also do Data Base queries in your favorite scripting language.
+Why not using them for some data validations on the application under test?

+If we had access to Google's databases, I guess this part would be easier to explain.
+But for now you'll have to conform with just the idea...

+..
+TODO: Do something here!!

 Server Command Line options
 ---------------------------